 Lack of Preparation for Your Interview

 Some students go into the interview totally unprepared which makes the visa officer doubt their seriousness to study in Germany.
 The visa officer expects you to know some basic facts about Germany.
 He or she expects you to know some facts about the state and city where your school is located.
-He or she also expects you to know some facts about your school and your study programme.
+More importantly, you are required to know some facts about your school and your study programme.
 If you go into the interview lacking knowledge in any of these facts, the visa officer concludes that you are not really serious about studying in Germany and this can lead to your visa being refused.

 Insufficient Language Level (Either German or English)

 Inconsistency With Your Choice of Study Programme

 Most students do not really think much of their motivation letter.
 However, it is one of the most important, if not the most important component of your visa application.
 Click on the link below to learn how to write a perfect motivation letter.